sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/snowflake.rst

 It can also be created by any user with their Application.
 In this case, it is only available to the Application and its users.

-Specify your Snowflake Username, Password, and URL and save the details.
+Specify your Snowflake Username, Password, Warehouse and URL and save the details.

 .. figure:: ../../../_assets/connections/snowflake_connection.PNG
    :alt: snowflake